 How long does it take to heal?

-The Hyfrecater seals surface blood vessels and this leaves a wound that is similar to a graze.
-The wound will typically take 7-10 days to heal and may be red for a few weeks before leaving normal skin or occasionally small white flat mark.
+After the mole is shaved, the Hyfrecator seals surface blood vessels and this leaves a wound that is similar to a graze.
+The wound will typically take 7-10 days to heal and may be red for a few months before leaving normal skin or occasionally a small white flat mark.
 The skin may ooze or be sore immediately following the procedure, but most patients can return to work on the same day.

 Does the procedure hurt?